 9. Acknowledge How Much You Have Accomplished

 Revisiting your own body of work can be a great tool for finding motivation.
-Take some time to review your past projects and successes—and see how far you’ve come—by reviewing your online portfolio.
+Take some time to review your past projects and successes—and see how far you’ve come—by reviewing your online portfolio website.
 Seeing those projects from a few years ago, and noticing how you really have improved your craft with time, can be very inspiring!

 You might also be motivated to update your portfolio with your recent work to showcase how your art and your creativity have evolved—sparking you to start a fresh project.